KryptedGaming/krypted/docs/administration/index.md

 * `docker-compose build` If you're using our `Dockerfile`, this will rebuild the image.
 * `docker-compose pull` If you're using our image, this will update your images to the latest.

+## Using Versions
+To ensure that your application will work as you'd expect, we recommend always specifying versions for:

+1. Containers (e.g instead of `kryptedgaming/krypted:latest` use `kryptedgaming/krypted:X.Y.Z`)
+2. Extensions (e.g instead of `django-eveonline-connector` use `django-eveonline-connector==X.Y.Z`)

+This will save you a ton of grief later!

 ## Creating Superuser Accounts
 Superuser accounts have all Django permissions, and are optimal for your admin accounts.